edhull/edhull.github.io/_posts/2024-08-04-unifi-dnat-pihole.md

 We're also assuming that your DNS server and your traffic source are on different VLANs. **It's a bad idea to apply the following rule to your DNS server itself**, as you'll end up in a situation where the DNS server is having its outbound DNS traffic redirected to itself!

-Start by making sure that (if you are using a Ubiquiti device) it is up to date.
+Start by making sure that, if you are using a Ubiquiti device, it is up to date.
 I'll be using a UniFi Dream Machine Pro for this.

 If you are using a Pi-Hole or custom DNS server, I recommend adding a local domain for testing such as the following.
 This will allow you to test and verify that DNS is being properly redirected.